sbt/website/src/reference/00-Getting-Started/07A-Task-Graph.md

 #### Rake

-This hybridness is continues for Make successors such as Ant, Rake, and sbt.
+This hybridity is continued for Make successors such as Ant, Rake, and sbt.
 Take a look at the basic syntax for Rakefile:

 ```ruby